Chad BurrowAssociate Professor of Clarinet

 - 2251 Moore

-In 2009, Burrow was appointed to the clarinet faculty of the University of Michigan, where he teaches clarinet, chamber music and has served as the director for the Michigan Chamber Players.
+In 2009, Burrow was appointed to the clarinet faculty of the University of Michigan, where he teaches clarinet and chamber music and has served as the director for the Michigan Chamber Players.
 Additionally, he serves as co-artistic director for the Brightmusic Society of Oklahoma and is on the faculty of the Sewanee Summer Music Festival and Alpenkammermusik Festival in Austria.
 Burrow is the current principal clarinetist with the Ann Arbor Symphony and regularly performs with the Detroit Symphony and the Michigan Opera Theatre Orchestra.
-He is also the former principal clarinetist of the Oklahoma City Philharmonic, the New Haven Symphony, Quartz Mountain Music Festival, the Arizona Musicfest Orchestra, and the past associate professor of clarinet at Oklahoma City University.
+He is also the former principal clarinetist of the Oklahoma City Philharmonic, the New Haven Symphony, Quartz Mountain Music Festival, and the Arizona Musicfest Orchestra, and a past associate professor of clarinet at Oklahoma City University.

 Burrow has recordings released by Albany Records, CD Baby, Centaur Records, and Wei Studios in Taiwan.
 A recent recording of Brahms and Schumann, with pianist Amy Cheng, was released on CD Baby.
 He is also the clarinetist with Trio Solari.
 The trio has had a regular touring schedule around the world since 2006.
 Trio Solari’s most recent recording, on the Centaur label, features works of Bartok, Khachaturian, Milhaud, and Edward Knight.
-A recording of William Bolcom’s, Clarinet Concerto with the University of Michigan Symphony Band is awaiting release.
+A recording of William Bolcom’s Clarinet Concerto with the University of Michigan Symphony Band is awaiting release.